Charadriiformes / Laridae / Ichthyaetus

 Identification

-Summer adults are unmistakable—no other gull of this size has a black hood.
-The deep aargh cry call is distinctive.
-In all other plumages, a dark mask through the eye indicates the vestiges of the hood.
-The deep, nasal flight-call resembles that of the lesser black-backed gull.
+Summer adults are unmistakable as no other gull of this size has a black hood.
+Key marks include grey wings and back with white wing-tip mirrors, yellow legs, and an orangey-yellow bill with a red tip.
+In non-breeding plumages, a dark mask through the eye is visible.
+The call is a deep, rather nasal 'aargh' cry, resembling that of the lesser black-backed gull.

 Distribution & Habitat

 Breeds in colonies in marshes and islands from southern Russia to Mongolia.
 Migratory, wintering in the eastern Mediterranean, Arabia, and India.
-Occurs as a vagrant in western Europe, with only one acceptable British record from 1859.
-Also appears as a vagrant in the Indian Ocean south of its normal range and along northern and eastern coasts of Africa on an irregular annual basis.
+Occurs in western Europe only as a vagrant, with a single acceptable record in Great Britain from 1859.
+Also occurs as a vagrant in parts of the Indian Ocean south of its normal range and along the northern and eastern coasts of Africa, visiting annually on an irregular basis.

 Behavior & Ecology